-The theme this 2018 is Bioethics.
-Each region has developed a theme for their conference that addresses issues or concepts regarding the human dignity and bioethics that is relevant to the region.
+The theme this 2019 is Good Governance and Human Flourishing.
+Each region has developed a theme for their conference that addresses issues or concepts regarding good governance and human flourishing that is relevant to the region.

 The Africa Emerging Leaders Conference (ELC) is an annual program activity that brings together young people from across Africa to interact with leaders and policy makers on current global issues.
 The 2019 Africa Emerging Leaders Conference (ELC) is the tenth (10) to be organised by World Youth Alliance Africa.
 The theme is Good Governance & Human Flourishing with a the tentative Sub- theme, Building Good Governance in Young Leaders.
 The conference will take place on November 2019.